ABBA: The Album: Background and production

 The album includes three songs from ABBA's 1977 tour mini-musical The Girl with the Golden Hair performed during each of their European and Australian shows in 1977.
 Andersson and Ulvaeus wanted to offer more than "a run through of their hits and assorted album tracks" for their concerts.
 Although the songs received a "less-than-tumultuous" reception during the first performances of the mini-musical, three of the tracks ("Thank You for the Music", "I Wonder (Departure)" and "I'm a Marionette") were included on the new album.
 A fourth song written for the musical, "Get on the Carousel", was rewritten as the up-tempo track "Hole in Your Soul" with "a substantial part of the melody [being] incorporated into [its] middle eight".
 Parts of "Get on the Carousel" appeared in ABBA: The Movie.
-The "25-minute opus" had storyline about a talented "small-town girl leaving her hometown" on her "quest for stardom", with each song representing a different part of her personality.
+The "25-minute opus" had a storyline about a talented "small-town girl leaving her hometown" on her "quest for stardom", with each song representing a different part of her personality.
 Fältskog and Lyngstad shared the lead-role and wore matching blonde wigs and costumes "for optimum dramatic effect".

-ABBA: The Album was first released on CD in 1984.
-The album has been reissued in the format by PolyGram (later Universal Music) four times; first in 1997, then in 2001, in 2005 as part of The Complete Studio Recordings box set and again in 2007 as a two disc 'Deluxe Edition'.
+Release

-On 3 November 2017, the album was released as a double vinyl mastered at Abbey Road Studios using half speed mastering.
+ABBA: The Album was released in Scandinavia on 12 December 1977.
+It was first released on CD in 1984.
+The album has been reissued in the format by PolyGram (later Universal Music) four times; first in 1997, then in 2001, in 2005 as part of The Complete Studio Recordings box set and again in 2007 as a two disc "Deluxe Edition".